-The immune system then begins to attack the inner lining of small intestine, causing bloating, diarrhea and gas.
+The immune system then begins to attack the inner lining of the small intestine, Veins With Concealers causing bloating, diarrhea, and gas.

 Iron deficiency anemia and autoimmune thyroiditis (Hashimoto’s) are also conditions often associated with celiac disease.

-The celiac skin rash presents as itchy bumps and blister that can appear anywhere but are typically found on the knees, elbows, hands, back and buttocks.
+The celiac skin rash presents as itchy bumps and blisters that can appear anywhere but are typically found on the knees, elbows, hands, back, and buttocks.

 Many people have sought treatment for eczema only to find out that they actually have celiac disease.